isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

        "service": [ "dhcp4" ]
    }

-Upon successful communication with the server a response similar to this should be returned:
+Upon successful communication with the server, a response similar to this should be returned:

 ::